Remains of 160 people found in Bay Area cremation warehouse

 She said the business owner, Robert Smith, was not cooperating with officials.
 A telephone number listed for the company was disconnected, and Smith couldn’t be reached for comment.

-The Alameda County Coroner’s Bureau has identified five of the bodies and has a tentative identification of the other one, Modeste.
+The Alameda County Coroner’s Bureau has identified five of the bodies and has a tentative identification of the other one, Modeste said.
 The ash remains have tags with names and the county where the person died, but no other information or contact information for next of kin, she said.

 Officials now have to check different databases to find out their relatives.
 So far, 11 families of the deceased have been contacted, she said.